Community Access Review

 Winscombe – introduce self-service system to increase library opening hours.

 Worle – move the library into the children’s centre building in Mendip Avenue, refurbish this building and introduce self-service system to increase opening hours.
-The children’s centre is now closed to enable the necessary building alterations to take place and activities have been moved to other locations in the area.
+The new Worle Library and Children’s Centre is now open.